Chart Color Schemes

 Bracken Ridge's population is slightly younger than the national pattern

-At age 37 years, Bracken Ridge's median age is nearly matching Greater Brisbane's average of 36 years while also being very close to Australia's median of 38 years.
+Bracken Ridge's median age is nearly 37 years, closely matching Greater Brisbane's average of 36 years and slightly below Australia's median of 38 years.
 Compared to Greater Brisbane, Bracken Ridge has a higher proportion of residents aged 55-64 (11.4%) but fewer residents aged 25-34 (12.0%).
-Between the censuses of 2021 and 2026, the percentage of residents aged 75 to 84 grew from 4.6% to 6.2%.
-Conversely, the proportion of residents aged 25 to 34 declined from 13.3% to 12.0%.
-By 2041, demographic modeling suggests Bracken Ridge's age profile will evolve significantly.
-The cohort aged 85 and above is projected to grow by 164%, adding 538 residents to reach a total of 867.
-Residents aged 65 and above are expected to drive 71% of population growth, highlighting demographic aging trends.
-Meanwhile, the cohorts aged 0-4 and 5-14 are projected to experience population declines.
+Between the 2021 Census and present day, the population aged 75-84 has grown from 4.6% to 6.2%.
+Conversely, the proportion of residents aged 25-34 has declined from 13.3% to 12.0%.
+By 2041, demographic modeling suggests significant changes in Bracken Ridge's age profile.
+The population aged 85 and above is projected to grow by 163%, adding 537 residents to reach a total of 867.
+Residents aged 65 and above are expected to drive 72% of the population growth, highlighting demographic aging trends.
+Meanwhile, the populations aged 0-4 and 5-14 are projected to decline.